vinay622/RestaurantManagement/README.md

 | Admin | `admin@maison.test` | `password` |

 The login screen has one-tap buttons to fill these.
-To register a new **admin** against the real backend, use the "Have a staff access code?" field on the register screen with the `ADMIN_SIGNUP_CODE` add this code '123098'.
+To register a new **admin** against the real backend, use the "Have a staff access code?" field on the register screen and enter this code '123098'.

 ---